RandyRDavila/Ramsey-MuZero/README.md

 - **Empty a results directory (keep folder)**
   Deletes all subdirectories/files under a chosen results path but **keeps** the folder.

-- **Delete a results directory**
-  Removes the folder entirely (with guardrails against system roots).

 - **Exit**
   Quit the CLI.